CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/index.md

 This is not used yet, but likely to be used in redeem for Physicals with [Hoodie Cat](1-hoodie-cat.md), [Model Cat](3-model-cat.md), [Comic Cat](4-comic-cat.md), [Record Cat](5-record-cat.md), [Keyboard Cat](6-keyboard-cat.md) and [Ledger Cat](7-ledger-cat.md) Purrks.
 Because the event for this function is called `RedeemPhysical`.

+The burned Purrks are sent the burn(blackhole) address `0x0000····dEaD`.

 <details><summary>See Code</summary>

 ```js